grum-tez/archetype-docs/docs/dapps/project/index.md

 With React applications, it is *strongly* recommended to setup a centralised store of application data (settings, UI states, ...) in read/write modes with a dedicated package like [constate](https://www.npmjs.com/package/constate) or [redux](https://react-redux.js.org/).
 This is preventing from awkward spaghetti code of passing components states and data through large hierarchy of components.

 The DApp example presented here is using *constate* for its lightweight aspect.
-Note that *Taquito* and *Beacon* must be *singletons*, hence there are wrapped as constate hooks to make them available to UI components.
+Note that *Taquito* and *Beacon* must be *singletons*, hence there are wrapped with *constate* as React [Contexts](https://reactjs.org/docs/context.html) to make them available to UI components.

 ```
 npm install constate